 - Eligibility: The Yorktown Battlefield comprises an area of approximately 63,960 acres.
 Although portions of this battlefield have been surveyed independently for a variety of undertakings, very little comprehensive survey has been conducted.
 The site is eligible for listing on the National Register under Criterion A for its association with the Civil War as well as Criterion D for potentially significant archaeological resources that have the potential to yield significant information about the Civil War.
 Fort Crafford served as a line of defense for the mouth of the Warwick River and served as the extreme right flank of the Warwick Line of ground defenses working in conjunction with Fort Huger on the opposite bank of the James River.
-The site is listed in the National Register, and includes the Crafford House, under Criterion A for association with the Civil War and its strategic importance and Criterion D for the potential to yield significant information. - Effect: While archaeological sites within the Battle of Yorktown battlefield and Fort Crafford will be avoided, the indirect visual effects associated with the Project would have an adverse effect because they would detract from the resources' overall integrity and diminish the character defining element qualifying the resources for listing on the National Register. - Mitigation: Stip.
-II(e)(4)(A)(i) funds shall be allocated for land conservation and preservation and open space easement projects on lands associated with the Battle of Yorktown and Fort Crafford to include preservation of landscapes associated with these properties.
-These projects will enhance these properties' preservation, education, and recreation missions and strategies, as well as strengthen their setting and feeling.
+The site is listed in the National Register, and includes the Crafford House, under Criterion A for association with the Civil War and its strategic importance and Criterion D for the potential to yield significant information. - Effect: While archaeological sites within the Battle of Yorktown battlefield and Fort Crafford will be avoided, the indirect visual effects associated with the Project would have an adverse effect because they would detract from the resources' overall integrity and diminish the character defining element qualifying the resources for listing on the National Register. - Mitigation: Stipulation III.g.1.A. funds shall be allocated for land conservation and preservation and open space easement projects on lands associated with the Battle of Yorktown and Fort Crafford to include preservation of landscapes associated with these properties.
+These projects will enhance these properties' preservation, education, and recreation missions and strategies, as well as strengthen their setting and feeling. - Stipulation I.c.
+The development of interpretive signs to inform visitors about the historic significance and character of Jamestown Island-Hog Island-Captain John Smith Trail Historic District and other thematically related locations in and outside the APE.